pagkly/Zed/Investopedia3/What Is a Value-Added Tax (VAT).md

 Just as it would with a traditional 10% sales tax, the government receives 10¢ on a $1 sale.
 The VAT differs in that it is paid at different stops along the supply chain; the farmer pays 3¢, the baker pays 4¢, and the supermarket pays 3¢.

 However, a VAT offers advantages over a national sales tax.
 It is much easier to track.
 The exact tax levied at each step of production is known.
 With a sales tax, the entire amount is rendered after the sale, making it difficult to allocate to specific production stages.
-Additionally, because the VAT only taxes each value addition—not the sale of a product itself—assurance is provided that the same product is not [double taxed](https://www.investopedia.com/terms/d/double_taxation.asp).
+Additionally, because the VAT only taxes each value addition—not the sale of a product itself—assurance is provided that the same product is not [[double taxed]](https://www.investopedia.com/terms/d/double_taxation.asp).

 ## Special Considerations

 There’s been much debate in the U.S. about replacing the current income tax system with a federal VAT.
 Advocates claim it would increase government revenue, help fund essential social services, and reduce the federal deficit.
-Most recently, a VAT has been [advocated by Democratic presidential candidate Andrew Yang](https://www.yang2020.com/policies/value-added-tax/).
+Most recently, a VAT has been [[advocated by Democratic presidential candidate Andrew Yang]](https://www.yang2020.com/policies/value-added-tax/).

 In 1992 the Congressional Budget Office conducted an economic study on implementing a VAT.
-At the time, the CBO concluded that a VAT would add only $150 billion in annual revenue, or less than 3% of the national output.6 If you adjust $150 billion to 2020 dollars, it comes out to just under $275 billion; 3% of the third quarter of 2019 [gross domestic product (GDP)](https://www.investopedia.com/terms/g/gdp.asp) of $21.53 trillion comes out to just over $650 billion.
+At the time, the CBO concluded that a VAT would add only $150 billion in annual revenue, or less than 3% of the national output.6 If you adjust $150 billion to 2020 dollars, it comes out to just under $275 billion; 3% of the third quarter of 2019 [[gross domestic product (GDP)]](https://www.investopedia.com/terms/g/gdp.asp) of $21.53 trillion comes out to just over $650 billion.
 Using these approximations, it can be estimated that a VAT might raise between $250 billion and $500 billion in revenue for the government.

 Of course, these figures don’t account for all of the outside impacts of a VAT system.
 A VAT would change the structure of production in the United States, as not all firms will be equally able to absorb the hike in input costs.
 It is unknown if the additional revenue would be used as an excuse to borrow more money—historically proven to be the case in Europe—or reduce taxes in other areas (potentially making the VAT budget-neutral).

-The Baker Institute, in conjunction with Ernst & Young, conducted a [macroeconomic](https://www.investopedia.com/terms/m/macroeconomics.asp) analysis of the VAT in 2010.
+The Baker Institute, in conjunction with Ernst & Young, conducted a [[macroeconomic]](https://www.investopedia.com/terms/m/macroeconomics.asp) analysis of the VAT in 2010.
 The three principal findings were that the VAT would reduce retail spending by $2.5 trillion over 10 years, the economy could lose up to 850,000 jobs in the first year alone, and the VAT would have “significant redistributional effects” that would harm current workers.7

-Three years later, in a 2013 Brookings Institution report, William Gale and Benjamin Harris proposed a VAT to help solve the country’s fiscal problems coming out of the [Great Recession](https://www.investopedia.com/terms/g/great-recession.asp).
+Three years later, in a 2013 Brookings Institution report, William Gale and Benjamin Harris proposed a VAT to help solve the country’s fiscal problems coming out of the [[Great Recession]](https://www.investopedia.com/terms/g/great-recession.asp).
 They calculated that a 5% VAT could reduce the deficit by $1.6 trillion over 10 years and raise revenues without distorting savings and investment choices.8

 ## Pros and Cons of a Value-Added Tax